HeatherKates/TanziaMLH1MSH2/README.md

 ## Overview

 The code provided here is fully reproducible.
 Except for the original `fastq.gz` files, all other files and results can be recreated using the scripts included in this repository.
-Due to size constraints, large files are omitted.
+Due to size constraints and data ownership, large files and non public files are omitted.
 For access to these files, please see the `.gitignore` and email [hkates@ufl.edu](mailto:hkates@ufl.edu).

 ## Directory Structure